BenGWeeks/Pactum/CharterOfRightsAndResponsibilities.md

 1. **Responsible for Respecting Rights**: Every citizen has a responsibility to respect the rights of others and not to infringe upon these rights.

-2. **Responsible for Contributing to Society**: Every citizen has a responsibility to contribute to the development of society, whether through paid work, voluntary service, or other means of active participation.
+2. **Responsible for Contributing to Society**: Every citizen is responsible for contributing to the development and welfare of society, either through active participation in community services, public works, and other forms of civic engagement or through making a monetary contribution in lieu of active service.
+The form and extent of these contributions should aim to ensure fairness and equality amongst all citizens.

 3. **Responsible for Insurance and Pension Contributions**: Every citizen is responsible for contributing to an accredited national insurance scheme to cover social services and pay into a pension fund.